 - Maybe scale our Agility in some way

 This does typically lead to gains which are important, but we should challenge ourselves with the following:

 - Are these gains evolutionary or are they revolutionary?

 - Do these gains represent all the achievements possible?

 - Are these changes sewn into the fabric of the organization, or are they only temporary?

 My experience tells me that along the way to building truly Agile Organizations, we get good at one or more of the frameworks, but not good at the fundamental underlying cultural change needed to make it last.
 We also sometimes lose a bit of focus on what success looks like.
-We might start measuring number of Scrum Teams created, successful training of our associate teams, or the introduction of new tools like Jira to build backlogs.
+We might start measuring the number of Scrum Teams created, the successful training of our associate teams, or the introduction of new tools like Jira to build backlogs.
 These are important steps, but perhaps not as important as the achievement groundbreaking outcomes, like moving applications to the cloud or mobilization of all application offerings.

 I don’t want to trivialize the initial gains achieved by the new habits of the above frameworks.
-They are great, but maybe they limit our true Transformation capability, if we don’t challenge ourselves further.
+They are great, but maybe they limit our true Transformation capability if we don’t challenge ourselves further.
 In my travels, research, and discussion, the true power of Agility is in the ability to create an organization that, at its core, continuously challenges itself to be better, reach higher heights, and to be dissatisfied with the status quo – whatever it has become or evolved into.

 In a word – we need to build organizations that “Disrupt” themselves – Forever!